taoneill/war/README.txt

-War, a simple hmod plugin that adds team deathmatch to minecraft multiplayer.
+War add team deathmatch and capture-the-flag to Minecraft SMP.

+The plugin started on hMod but was ported to bukkit from v0.3 on.

+Grab your copy in the Downloads section.

+Go to http://war.tommytony.com for more.

-All credit goes to Mojang, hey0 and the Bukkit team for being so awesome.
+All credit goes to Mojang, hey0 and the bukkit team for being so awesome.